A topic from the subject of Analytical Chemistry in Chemistry.

 Quantitative Analysis

-• Titration is a technique used to determine the concentration of a solution by adding a known volume of a solution with a known concentration.
+• Titration is a technique used to determine the concentration of a solution by reacting it with a solution of known concentration (the titrant) until the reaction is complete, often indicated by a color change (using an indicator).

-• Spectrophotometry is a technique used to determine the concentration of a solution by measuring the amount of light that is absorbed by the solution at a specific wavelength.
+• Spectrophotometry is a technique used to determine the concentration of a solution by measuring the absorbance or transmission of light through the solution at a specific wavelength.
+The absorbance is directly proportional to the concentration (Beer-Lambert Law).

 Qualitative Analysis

-• Flame tests are used to identify the presence of certain elements based on the color of the flame they produce.
+• Flame tests are used to identify the presence of certain metal ions based on the characteristic color they impart to a flame.

-• Solubility tests are used to identify the presence of certain ions based on their solubility in different solvents.
+• Solubility tests are used to identify the presence of certain ions based on their solubility in different solvents (water, acids, bases).

-• Precipitation tests are used to identify the presence of certain ions based on the formation of a precipitate when the solution is reacted with a known reagent.
+• Precipitation tests are used to identify the presence of certain ions based on the formation of a precipitate (insoluble solid) when the solution is reacted with a specific reagent.
+The precipitate's properties (color, solubility) can aid in identification.

 Experiment: Quantitative and Qualitative Analysis